 This post may contain affiliate links to products I use and highly recommend.
 You can read my full disclosure .

-Fried rice is one of my favorite Asian side dishes.
-I could eat it all the time- if it wasn’t full of all the carbs I avoid.
-Rice is chock full of carbs.
+Traditional fried rice is one of my favorite Chinese food and Asian side dishes.
+I could eat it all the time, but rice is full of carbs.

-Fortunately, cauliflower rice makes an excellent substitute for any kind of rice, which means you can use cauliflower rice and still enjoy a great tasting fried rice.
-And, it will pair well with other keto-friendly Chinese takeout recipes.
+Fortunately, cauliflower rice makes an excellent substitute for any kind of traditional rice (like white rice or brown rice), which means you can use cauliflower rice and still enjoy a great tasting fried rice.

-As an added bonus, you don’t need to cook the rice ahead of time.
+As an added bonus, you don’t need to cook the rice ahead of time like regular fried rice.
 This can save some time and allow you to make cauliflower fried rice even on a busy week night.

 Cauliflower fried rice is one of those easy, one pan meals or sides.
 All the ingredients cook up nicely together.

-All you need for cauliflower fried rice is:
+All you need for this keto fried rice recipe is:

 Making keto cauliflower fried rice is about as simple as the ingredient’s list.

-When the oil is nice and hot, crack the three eggs directly into a large skillet.
+- When the oil is nice and hot, crack the three eggs directly into a large nonstick skillet or a large wok (if you have one).
 They should look like you are making sunny side up fried eggs.

-Once the eggs are cooked, add in the cauliflower rice, remaining oil, fish sauce, and coconut aminos to the pan.
+- Once the scrambled eggs are cooked, add in the cauliflower rice, remaining oil, fish sauce, and coconut aminos to the pan.
 Mix it together well with the spatula.

 The cauliflower rice needs to cook for about 8 minutes so that it is tender.
+You can cook it longer if needed so that the liquids clear and the cauliflower rice is browned.
 Serve it hot out of the pan.

-Carbs & Calories in this Cauliflower Fried Recipe
+Carbs & calories in this Keto Cauliflower Fried Rice Recipe

 Keto cauliflower fried rice is low in carbs and calories per serving.